MohitKharayat/linux-bash-practice/01-filesystem/notes.md

 ### Interview Angle
 Q: Difference between ls and ls -l?
-A: ls -> Compact, multi-column , names only, used for quick navigation	ls -l -> Detailed, one item per line, shows Permissions, size, owner, date, name , used for Troubleshooting, checking permissions
+A: ls -> Compact, multi-column, names only, used for quick navigation	ls -l -> Detailed, one item per line, shows Permissions, size, owner, date, name, used for Troubleshooting, checking permissions
 Q: How to view hidden files?
 A: ls -a or ls -la[more detailed]
 ---